 The Sarbanes-Oxley Act of 2002 ("Sarbanes-Oxley") requires, among other things, that we maintain effective internal controls over financial reporting and disclosure controls and procedures.
-In particular, we must perform system and process evaluation and testing of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting, as required by Section 404 of Sarbanes-Oxley ("Section 404").
-Our compliance with Section 404 of Sarbanes-Oxley requires that we incur substantial accounting expenses and expend significant management efforts.
+In particular, we must create internal controls and strategies to ensure those controls are effective at producing accurate financial reports.
+Our compliance with Sarbanes-Oxley requires that we incur substantial accounting expenses and expend significant management efforts.
 The effectiveness of our controls and procedures may in the future be limited by a variety of factors, including:

-- faulty human judgment and simple errors, omissions or mistakes; - fraudulent action of an individual or collusion of two or more people; - inappropriate management override of procedures; and the possibility that any enhancements to controls and procedures may still not be adequate to assure timely and accurate financial information.
+- faulty human judgment and simple errors, omissions or mistakes; - fraudulent action of an individual or collusion of two or more people; - inappropriate management override of procedures; and - the possibility that any enhancements to controls and procedures may still not be adequate to assure timely and accurate financial information.

-If we are not able to comply with the requirements of Section 404 in a timely manner, or if we or our independent registered public accounting firm identifies deficiencies in our internal control over financial reporting that are deemed to be material weaknesses, we may be subject to delisting, investigations by the SEC and civil or criminal sanctions.
+If we are not able to comply with the requirements of Sarbanes-Oxley in a timely manner, or if we or our independent registered public accounting firm identifies deficiencies in our internal control over financial reporting that are deemed to be material weaknesses, we may be subject to delisting, investigations by the SEC and civil or criminal sanctions.